 For a relaxing evening, head to eat in Puerto Calero.
 It’s a former fishing village with a relaxed, bohemian vibe, and its waterfront bars and restaurants make it a beautiful place to come to admire the gorgeous sunsets.
 El Varadero harbour has waterfront restaurants with spectacular views across to Fuerteventura.

 For relaxed and postcard-perfect holidays, Lanzarote is a unique island that will appeal to every traveller.
-Whether you’re looking for an all-inclusive deal or a self-catered stay, our array of holidays, flights and hotels means your ideal Lanzarote holiday is out there.
+Whether you’re looking for an all-inclusive deal or a self-catered stay, our array of holidays, flights and hotels means your ideal holiday in Lanzarote is out there.

 Lanzarote not quite hitting the spot?
 Have a read of our other Canary Island destination guides for further inspiration and temptation!